DHTMLX/docs-suite/docs/slider/api/slider_step_config.md

 # step

-@short: the step the slider thumb will be moved with
+@short: Optional.
+The step the slider thumb will be moved with

 @signature: {'step: number;'}